hoffmann04/student-exams/README.md

 3. Test with an invalid or non-existent selected_alternative and ensure proper error response.
 4. Test scenarios to ensure correct percentage calculation, e.g., no correct answers, all correct answers, or partial correctness.
 5. Ensure the endpoint correctly handles cases where a student hasn’t submitted answers yet.
+6. Test a submission containing duplicated questions in the answer dict in the resquest.